Skip to content

 1. Select: Enable Reorder Mode

-2. Select: One or more components to move (use ctrl + click / command + click), selected components are highlighted and numbered in the order in which they will be moved.
+2. Select: the drag bar at the left of one or more components to move (to select more than one, use ctrl + click / command + click).
+Selected components are highlighted and numbered in the order in which they will be moved.

 3. Select: Cut